Bett-A-Fish/ef-json-query-testing/README.md

 I'm using [Bogus](https://github.com/bchavez/Bogus) with a hardcoded seed value to easily create lots of consistent semi-realistic looking data to add into the above data structures. `Media_Dynamic` is created then a selection of `DynamicFields` are used to generate data for the media item into `DynamicMediaInformation`.
 When all items for `Media_Dynamic` are done, this information is duplicated into `Media_Json` to reduce variables when testing search patterns.

-Two large bacpac files have been included that were used to benchmark these search patterns: `ef_testing_index_large.bacpac` and `ef_testing_string_large.bacpac`.
+Links to two large bacpac files have been included that were used to benchmark these search patterns: `ef_testing_index_large.bacpac` and `ef_testing_string_large.bacpac` which can be found [here](data%20files/database%20file%20links.txt).
 The first uses a generated list of 50 different fields including the types: int, bool, date, string.
-The second is 40 fields of only strings.
+The second is 40 fields of only strings with two additional int fields.
 Both have 100,000 generated rows of data.
 A new set can be generated with your own seed and data counts using `CreateBogusData.cs`

 ### CreateBogusData.cs